swrggv/java-shareit/README.md

 # About project
 This application was created for sharing things.
-You can create posts about things wich you would like to share.
-If you couldn't find
+You can create posts about things which you would like to share.
+If you don't see the stuff you need,
-stuff what you need, you can create a request, meybe someone is able to help you)
+consider creating a request, because maybe someone else will be able to help you
-Of course there is possibility to delete, update item posts.
+Naturally, item posts can be deleted or updated, should you need it.

 # Tools
 - Java 11,